janaSunrise/janaSunrise/README.md

 Hey there! 👋 I'm Sunrit Jana!
 A 16 y/o developer from India.
 Obsessed with Maths, Tech, Science and more!
 Currently, I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
-I'm interested in learning Full Stack web development, Rust language, and more.
+I'm interested in learning Full Stack development, Rust language, and more.
 I love not only to code, but also building, learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I have to do!
-Trying to learn, build and share something new every day, and Becoming better every day✌️
+Trying to learn, build and share something new every day, and becoming better every day!✌️

 I am also more passionate about building real-life projects.
 I create projects to help with real-life problems, becoming efficient and boosting the development speed.
 I am really passionate